howcasperwhat/comment-formula/README.md

 ## Known Issues
 - When you install or enable this extension, you may find that [ms-python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)'s connection to server got closed.
 Just restart VSCode and it will be fine.
+- Install this extension in VSCode may takes a long time, please be patient or try install it again.
+Installing it using `.vsix` file also works.